Helios113/deep_nano/content/research_content/24-02-24-ML-TCAD/index.md

 date: 2024-02-24
 authors: ["Vihar Georgiev"]
 ---

-We are building a unique simulation framework that combines machine learning methods and device simulation techniques.
+In this part of our work, we are investigating the possibility to replace numerical TCAD device simulations with machine learning methods.

 <!--more-->